Joint Quality Assessment and Example-Guided Image Processing by Disentangling Picture Appearance from Content: DisQUE

 Since \(x_{i*}\) are views of the same image, we expect content representations generated by a good content encoder to satisfy

 Moreover, since the two input images were transformed by the same transformation \(t\), we expect appearance representations generated by a good appearance encoder to satisfy

 We guide the networks to learn these properties using a symmetrized InfoNCE \cite{ref:infonce} contrastive loss, as in MoCov3 \cite{ref:mocov3}.
-InfoNCE loss aims to maximize the similarity between a query-positive key pair \(\left(q, k^{+}\right)\) while minimizing the similarity between the query and a set of negative keys \(K^{-}\):
+InfoNCE loss aims to maximize the similarity between a query-positive key pair \(\left(q, k^{+}\right)\), obtained from the same data sample, while minimizing the similarity between the query and a set of negative keys \(\{k^{-}\}\), which are obtained from other data samples:

 Given a batch of training samples, the ``content contrastive loss'' \(\mathcal{L}_{c, \mathit{InfoNCE}}\) is obtained by using \(\left([c_{11}, c_{21}], [c_{12}, c_{22}]\right)\) from the same sample as positive query-key pairs and those from different samples in the batch as negative pairs.
 Similarly, the ``appearance contrastive loss'' \(\mathcal{L}_{a, \mathit{InfoNCE}}\) is obtained by using \(\left(\Delta a_1, \Delta a_2\right)\) from the same sample as positive query-key pairs and those from different samples as negative pairs.